Unboxed-Software/solana-course/content/pda.md

 solana program deploy <PATH>
 ```

-You can test the program using the movie review [frontend](https://github.com/Unboxed-Software/solana-movie-frontend/tree/solution-update-reviews) by updating the program ID with the one you’ve just deployed.
+You can test the program by using the movie review [frontend](https://github.com/Unboxed-Software/solana-movie-frontend/tree/solution-update-reviews) and updating the program ID with the one you’ve just deployed.
 Make sure you use the `solution-update-reviews` branch.

 ### 2. Plan out the account structure